Children Recovering from Dog Bite Trauma

 However, psychological therapy can be expensive for most families.
 If you or your child has been injured in a dog bite attack, you are entitled to pursue compensation for your injuries from the owner of the dog in order to help pay for any medical bills associated with the attack, including therapy.
 California imposes strict liability on dog owners when a dog bites a person who is in a public place or legally in a private place.
 This means the owner is liable, even if the dog had never bitten before and the owner did not know it would bite, and their homeowner’s insurance should cover your child’s treatment.

-When negotiating a settlement or explaining the case to a jury, a personal injury attorney can argue that your child’s therapy should be included in the compensation owed to them after a dog bite attack.
-After a dog bite in Orange County, the best course of action is to contact a dog bite attorney at Allen, Flatt, Ballidis & Leslie.
+When negotiating a settlement or explaining the case to a jury, a child injury lawyer can argue that your child’s therapy should be included in the compensation owed to them after a dog bite attack.
+After a dog bite in Orange County, the best course of action is to contact a dog bite attorney at Allen Flatt Ballidis & Leslie.
 Call us at (949) 752-7474 to schedule a free consultation to discuss the best options for your case.

 Even if you aren't sure you have a case, give us a call at (888) 752-7474, or fill out our Free Case Review below.